devustine/COS101/fullnotes/03_computer-hardward-components.md

 ### RAM vs Hard Disk Storage
 **RAM**: Once you shut down your computer, the information you have in RAM will disappear.
 For example:
-- Editing software you're using to edit a particular photo
+- Editing software you're using to edit a particular photo.
-- Videos you're watching
+- Videos you're watching.
-- Series you're watching
+- Series you're watching.

 Once you shut down the computer or turn off the power, these files would move from RAM.